COAST-Lab/c3po/Documentation/readme.md

 6. Compile and flash code to the Boron.
 Once successfully compiled, open the serial monitor to see data.

-# Housings
-## Upper Housing Assembly
-Note: These assembly instructions are a work-in-progress!
-Note: CAD files for internal chassis can be found [here.]
-(INSERT LINK)
-1. Attach cellular antenna to frame on chassis.
-2. Using [INSERT SIZE] hex nuts and [INSERT SIZE] screws, fasten stacked Boron/FeatherWing to chassis.
-3. Plug solar cable into the Boron USB-C port.
-4. Punch out one of the Polycase SK-15 knockouts; place a cable gland in this knockout.
-5. Feed the solar cable throught the cable gland.
-6. Using [INSERT SIZE] screws, fasten the chassis inside Polycase SK-15.
-7. Using [INSERT SIZE] screws, fasten the clear lid to the Polycase.
-## Lower Housing Assembly
-1.

-## Important Links
-- [AtlasScientific EZO<sup>TM</sup> Conductivity Sensor](https://atlas-scientific.com/embedded-solutions/ezo-conductivity-circuit/) - contains documentation, sample Arduino code, and more
-- [TheGeographer/water-quality-array](https://github.com/TheGeographer/water-quality-array/tree/master) - a project that used the Atlas probe for water quality measurements

 ## Transitioning to Solar Power
 1. Cut the female 5V 2A connector of of the solar cable and strip the end.